DusanZigic/avgicTVUD/README.md

 Cross-section as a TRENTO parameter is automatically determined based on the dictionary parameter value of collision energy - ecm, based on values from [TRENTO documentation page](http://qcd.phy.duke.edu/trento/usage.html).

+> [!CAUTION]
+> intial pT distributions are not provided in this repository, however for heavy-flavour they can be downloaded from this [web interface](http://www.lpthe.jussieu.fr/~cacciari/fonll/fonllform.html) or you can use [this script](https://github.com/DusanZigic/heavyQuarkProduction);

 ## <3> outline of the algorithm

 First, TRENTO is used to generate initial conditions.
 TRENTO parameter *trento_event_n* is used to determine number of minimum-bias events.